3.2.2 Compound ICS/LABA preparations – [asthma]

 - See MHRA guidance on safe use of LABAs.

-- WIth Fostair®, the beclometasone is an extra fine particle and therefore is more potent than traditional beclometasone dipropionate CFC-free inhalers.
+- In Fostair®, the beclometasone is an extra fine particle and therefore is more potent than traditional beclometasone dipropionate CFC-free inhalers.
 When ‘stepping up’ patients with asthma from other beclometasone dipropionate inhalers, Fostair® 100/6 can be prescribed for patients already using beclometasone dipropionate 250 micrograms in another CFC-free inhaler.
 The dose of Fostair® should be adjusted according to response.
-Fostair 200/6 should not be used for step-down treatment but rathet a lower strength of the beclometasone dipropionate component in the same inhaler.
+Fostair 200/6 should not be used for step-down treatment but a lower strength of the beclometasone dipropionate component in the same inhaler is available for step-down treatment (Fostair 100/6).

 - Community pharmacists must store Fostair® MDI in a fridge prior to dispensing.
 Patients do not need to store Fostair® MDI in a fridge following dispensing, however it can only be stored for a maximum of 5 months once out of the fridge.